aerogear/aerogear-unifiedpush-server/website/docs/configuring_variants.md

 ## Android
 	AEROGEAR-10142
 ## iOS
-### APNS Certificate
+### APNs Certificate
- The following step-by-step guides, give you an introduction on how to use the AeroGear UnifiedPush Server for sending Push Notifications to your own iOS Apps.
-The guide assumes you have an Apple developer account already setup.
+ The following step-by-step guide gives you an introduction on how to use the AeroGear UnifiedPush Server for sending Push Notifications to your own iOS Apps.
+The guide assumes you have an Apple developer account already setup, and uses tools available in macOS.

 #### Apple App ID and SSL Certificate for APNs
- Before you are able to use Push Notifications on your iOS Application, a few steps are required.
-Below you will find a quick overview of what is needed.
+ Before you are able to use Push Notifications on your iOS Application, you must configure the Apple Push Notification service (APNs) with a certificate.

 ##### Certificate Signing Request
  First you need to submit a request for a new digital certificate, which is based on a public/private key.
 The Certificate itself is acting as the public key, and when you request it, a private key is added to your **KeyChain** tool.
-The Cerficate will be used later on, to request an SSL certificate for the Apple Push Network Service, which will allow the _AeroGear Push Server_ to send notification messages to it.
-Now the actual CSR (Certificate Signing Request) is done using **KeyChain Access** tool found in **Applications > Utilities** folder on your Mac.
+The Cerficate will be used later on, to request an SSL certificate for the Apple Push Network service, which will allow the _AeroGear Push Server_ to send notification messages to it.
+Now the actual CSR (Certificate Signing Request) is done using **KeyChain Access** found in the **Applications > Utilities** folder on your Mac.
 Once opened, in the **KeyChain Access** menu, choose **Certificate Assistant > Request a Certificate** from a **Certificate Authority**:

  > ![Creating a CSR](assets/ios/CreateCert.png "Creating a CSR")

- Make sure that you have chosen to store the CSR on file, so we can upload it later in the provisioning portal when requesting the actual SSL cert.
+ Make sure that you have chosen "Saved to disk" to save the CSR locally; we will upload it later in the provisioning portal when requesting the actual SSL cert.
 Going back to **KeyChain Access** you now see a new private key:

  > ![Store CSR into KeyChain](assets/ios/KeyChain-keys.png)